Ex-governors discuss opioid epidemic in Harvard forum

 “It’s a crisis not only for this country but for each of these families,” added Jack Markell of Delaware.

-Kansas’ Kathleen Sebelius, former U.S. secretary of Health and Human Services, said that Washington needs to take a greater role in fighting the epidemic, including doing more to support programs — including Medicaid — that help people access treatment.
+Kansas’ Kathleen Sebelius, also former secretary of U.S. Health and Human Services, said that Washington needs to take a greater role in fighting the epidemic, including doing more to support programs — including Medicaid — that help people access treatment.

 President Trump has declared the opioid crisis a national public health emergency, but Sebelius said that unless the federal government follows up with “really substantial and sustained dollars, this will not be solved.”